omgnetwork/ewallet/README.md

 mix do ecto.create, ecto.migrate
 ```

-Everything is in place and we can now run the seeds to have some data to play with.
-The following command will insert some sample data in the eWallet database and initiate the genesis for the minted tokens.
+Everything is in place and we can now run the seeds to populate the eWallet database with initial data:

 ```
-mix run apps/ewallet/priv/repo/seeds.exs
+mix seed
 ```

+_Note: The command above seeds the minimum amount of data to get the environment up and running.
+To play in development environment with some sample data, run `mix seed --sample` instead._

 We can now start the application: